svalouch/python-rctclient/docs/registry.rst

 Registry
 ########

+This page lists all known OIDs for use with a device by RCT Power GmbH.
+With the protocol only specifying the length of the OID as four bytes, it is an implementation detail of the particular application.
+This list here is bundled with the application, as interfacing with vendor devices is its main use-case.
+If you were to implement your own application, you'd simply define your own OIDs and use them instead of the bundled ones.

-The registry is a data structure that maintains a list of all known :class:`~rctclient.registry.ObjectInfo`.
+The registry as part of the library is a data structure that maintains a list of all known :class:`~rctclient.registry.ObjectInfo`.
 It is implemented as :class:`~rctclient.registry.Registry`, please head to the API documentation for means to query it for object ID information.
 As the registry is a heavy object, it is maintained as an instance ``REGISTRY`` in the ``registry`` module and can be imported where needed.

-The following list is a complete index of all the object IDs currently maintained by the registry.
+The following list is a complete index of all the object IDs currently maintained by the registry for use with official vendor devices.

 .. the following tables are generated from the registry in registry.py using generate_registry.py